RareSkills/blog/openzeppelin-ownable2step/openzeppelin-ownable2step.md

-# Openzeppelin Ownable: Use Ownable2Step Instead
+# OpenZeppelin Ownable: Use Ownable2Step Instead

 The `onlyOwner` modifier is probably one of the most common patterns in Solidity.